Skip to main content

 LLM-as-judge and RAG evaluators need a judge LLM to run their scoring prompts.
 The model is resolved per organization via a new LLM capability:

-• 5.9.0 adds the EVAL capability to the org-manager LLM catalogue (display order 7, alongside the existing capabilities).
+• The EVAL capability is part of the org-manager LLM catalogue (display order 7, alongside the existing capabilities).

 • The platform-default judge model is gpt-5.4-mini, backfilled onto every org’s catalogue on upgrade.